ansys/ansys-tools-common/doc/source/user_guide/ansys_downloader.rst

 Ansys example downloader
 ========================

-Use the Ansys example downloader to download examples from a PyAnsys library.
-After you import this tool, specify the filename, directory, and local path for the file to download:
+Use the Ansys example downloader to download an example from a PyAnsys library.
+Import this tool and then specify the filename, directory, and local path for the file to download:

 .. code:: pycon